Counterfactual Maps: What They Are and How to Find Them: Conclusions

 The research avenues stemming from this work are numerous.
-On the algorithmic side, additional refinements could permit speeding up the extraction of the tree ensemble partition at scale, which remains the dominant preprocessing bottleneck.
+On the algorithmic side, additional refinements could speed up the extraction of the tree ensemble partition at scale, which remains the dominant preprocessing bottleneck and limits scalability to large-scale cases.
 To further decrease preprocessing effort, one could also consider constructing lower- or upper-envelope approximations of the partition, enabling approximate recourse with provable guarantees, or designing gating mechanisms that handle most queries interactively while triggering exact cold-start optimization only in rare, difficult cases.
 Finally, extending counterfactual maps to other hypothesis classes is a compelling research avenue.
 A similar methodology, grounded in volumetric KD-trees, could be applied to any model whose decision function is piecewise constant over axis-aligned regions (e.g., rule-based models, or models operating on discretized features).
 Extending the approach beyond this setting might also be possible, though it would likely require different geometric data structures.